machapraveen/git-contributions/README.md

        "dist"
      ]
      ```
-     Add any other paths you don’t want to track.
+     Add any other paths you don't want to track.

+5. **Configure the Streak Agent** (NEW!):
+   - Enable the automatic streak agent to maintain your GitHub contribution streak:
+     ```json
+     "activityTracker.streakAgent.enabled": true,
+     "activityTracker.streakAgent.intervalHours": 12
+     ```
+     This will automatically make a small contribution every 12 hours if needed.

+6. **GitHub Integration** (NEW!):
+   - Add your GitHub personal access token to enable the integration:
+     ```json
+     "activityTracker.github.personalAccessToken": "your-token-here",
+     "activityTracker.github.username": "your-username"
+     ```
+     This allows the extension to fetch your GitHub contribution data for the dashboard.

-5. **Save the Settings**.
+7. **Save the Settings**.

 ### 3. Enable Git Tracking